 Forfeiture of a Public Employees FRS Benefits

 Any public employee of a city, county or state employer participating in the Florida Retirement System (FRS) can face an action to forfeit their retirement benefits, including any pension plan, if they are accused of a specified criminal act or enter a plea of guilty or no contest even if the court withholds adjudication.

 For instance, a police officer, school teacher, or other state employee might receive a letter from the Chief of Defined Contribution Programs with the Office of Defined Contribution Program with the State Board of Administration of Florida located at 1801 Hermitage Boulevard – Suite 100 in Tallahassee, FL 32308, concerning the notice of the forfeiture of retirement benefits.

 Other agencies that sent the notification include the Division of Retirement of the Department of Management Services or the Board of Trustees of a General Employment Retirement Fund.

 The letter officially notifies you that you received or are entitled to receive benefits under the Florida Retirement System (FRS) Investment Plan and that you forfeited those benefits as a result of a plea of guilty or nolo contendere (no contest) in the Circuit Court for acts committed while you were employed by a city, county or state employer who participates in the Florida Retirement System (FRS).

-Tampa Attorneys to Contest the Forfeiture of Retirement Benefits
+Attorneys to Contest the FRS Benefits in Tampa, FL

 Hire an attorney to contest the FRS forfeiture by demanding an administrative hearing.
 You should also talk to an attorney if you lose the administrative hearing and an order of forfeiture of retirement system rights.
 The appeal is filed in the district court of appeals.